sanjar-notes/linux/README.md

 # linux
-Understand Linux because it's structure is essential to popular virtualization architectures
+Understand Linux (and UNIX) because it's structure is essential to popular virtualization architectures